Gryphon Award Archive

-The Gryphon Award is given annually in recognition of an English language work of fiction or non-fiction for which the primary audience is children in Kindergarten through Grade 4.
+The Gryphon Award was given annually by the Center for Children’s Books from 2004 to 2021.
+It recognized an English language work of fiction or non-fiction for which the primary audience is children in Kindergarten through Grade 4.
 The title chosen best exemplifies those qualities that successfully bridge the gap in difficulty between books for reading aloud to children and books for practiced readers.

-Below you will find an archive of all past award winners and honor books since the award was first granted in 2004.
+Below you will find an archive of all past award winners and honor books.

 “Who knew you could make brilliant early readers from philosophy and quantum theory?” said Stevenson.
 “Drew Daywalt, that’s who.
 He and artist Olivier Tallec take the familiar beginning-reader odd couple (in this case, a lively monkey and a—no lie—slice of cake) to new places such as Schrödinger’s cat and set theory.
 The books are witty and ingenious in cutting directly to the concepts via the controlled vocabulary in ways that kids will immediately grasp, making the titles entertaining brain teasers as well as satisfying novice reads.
 Tallec’s playful, elastic figures have a theatrical dash as they grapple with the question of fort possession and the visibility of cats in closed boxes.”

 The Very Impatient Caterpillar (Scholastic) written and illustrated by Ross Burach, is a highly readable (and slyly scientific) early reader; the charmingly goofy protagonist, a young caterpillar exasperated by metamorphosis, will keep kids laughing, while the speech-bubbles and controlled vocabulary will support their own reading transformation.